crrice/vali/README.md

 All validator functions are functions of the form:

 `(object: any) => boolean`

+A validator function also has a `getErrors` method, which accepts no parameters and retuns an array of strings representing the validation failures on the last invokation of the validator.
+The error list is reset every time the validator is called.

 The following `V` functions can be used directly: